cDenton1/cDenton1.github.io/_posts/2026-02-18-Building-a-Honeypot.md

 ## My Idea and Plan

-Using my Raspberry Pi Pico W, I wanted to build a honeypot from scratch in micro python.
+Using my Raspberry Pi Pico W, I wanted to build a honeypot from scratch in micro-python.

 I planned to set it up as a WiFi access point, with no actual connection to the internet, posing as a legitimate network.